 Book a table in the gastro-pub style restaurant (and you will need to book because their reputation proceeds them) or turn up and take your chances for a seat in the bar area.
 Personally we like to skip Sunday breakfast and roll up around 11.30am to guarantee a table but enjoy a quiet read of the Sunday papers before the crowds arrive at 12.
-Naturally there’s a sporting atmosphere, being attached to the world famous Trent Bridge cricket ground but the buzz from the TV viewers all adds to the friendly atmosphere.
+Naturally, there’s a sporting atmosphere, being attached to the world-famous Trent Bridge cricket ground but the buzz from the TV viewers all adds to the friendly atmosphere.
 Our Larwood Sunday morning tradition is a one I’ll be sticking with for a long time.
-Sunday lunch perfection.
+Nottingham Sunday lunch perfection.

 Tom Browns Brasserie

 No doubt at some point in your life you’ve bought a new blouse and been to Tom Browns for a celebratory meal of some sort?
 It’s a special place that usually gets saved for an occasion, after all – who can afford to eat there weekly?
 But have you tried their roast on a Sunday??
 Don’t write it off because it’s not as expensive as you think.
 Sunday lunch starts at £13.95 and if you’re not wanting a starter or dessert you can keep the bill pretty reasonable.
 Plus, they do the best vegetarian Sunday lunch in Nottingham – a mushroom and mixed nut roast for only £11.95.